HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases.md

 &nbsp;&nbsp;&nbsp;&nbsp;8b.
 CBO application queries Provider or Care Coordinator API for new or updated referrals

 <p style="margin: 0 0 10px 50px; width: 95%;">
-See <a href="exchange_workflow.html#direct-referral-light">direct referral light exchange workflow</a>.
+See [direct referral light exchange workflow].
 The query occurs after receiving electronic communication that there is a referral.
 The CBO application queries the Provider or Care Coordinator FHIR API for new or updated referrals.
-Alternatively, in the absence of electronic notification, the CBO could monitor for new Tasks and ServiceRequests using polling (for guidance on polling see <a href="checking_task_status.html#polling">Polling</a>).
+Alternatively, in the absence of electronic notification, the CBO could monitor for new Tasks and ServiceRequests using polling (for guidance on polling see [Polling] ).
 </p>

 <p style="margin: 0 0 10px 50px; width: 95%;">